ticianavalle/2016goals/README.md

 ## Read 1 book a month (2/12)
 1. January - Inferno by Dan Brown
 2. February - The Shack by William P. Young
 3. March - The Casual Vacancy by J.K.
+Rowling *reading
+4. April - The Hitchhiker's Guide to the Galaxy by Douglas Adams | The Casual Vacancy by J.K.
 Rowling
-4. April - The Hitchhiker's Guide to the Galaxy by Douglas Adams
+5. May - A Storm of Swords by George RR Martin | The Last Wish by Andrzej Sapkowski

 -------------------

 ## Finish at least 16 games from my library (4/16)
+XOne
 1. Rise of the Tomb Raider
 2. Life is Strange
 3. Limbo
 4. The Witcher 2 - Assassins of Kings
+5. The Witcher 3 - The Wild Hunt *
+6. Ryse son of rome *
+7. The Walking Dead Season 1 *
+8. The Wolf among us *
+9. Ori and the blind forest definitive edition * Wii/WiiU
-5. The Beatles Rock Band *playing
+10. The Beatles Rock Band *playing
-6. Super Paper Mario *playing
+11. Super Paper Mario *playing
-7. The Legend of Zelda Spirit Tracks *playing
+12. The Legend of Zelda Spirit Tracks *playing
-8. The Legend of Zelda Twilight Princess *playing
+13. The Legend of Zelda Twilight Princess *playing
-9. Ryse son of rome
-10. The Walking Dead Season 1
-11. The Wolf among us
-12. Ori and the blind forest definitive edition
-13. Sonic Unleashed
+14. Sonic Unleashed *playing
-14. The Witcher 3
-15. Lost in Shadow
+15. Lego The Hobbit *
-16. Lego Batman
+16. Lego Batman *

 -------------------